arkency/posts/posts/2017-01-26-fluent-interfaces-in-ruby-ecosystem.md

 a set of methods that will allow to either return the built object or pass an object to it for interacting.

-Rspec Mocks is another well known example of fluent API.
+Rspec Mocks is another well-known example of fluent API.

 ```
 #!ruby